postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/commenting-on-collections.md

 ### Commenting in the app

-You can add comments at the [request level](#adding-a-comment-on-a-request), on [request parameters](#adding-a-comment-on-request-parameters), and [inline comments](#adding-an-inline-comment).
+You can add comments at the [request level](#adding-a-comment-on-a-request), on [request parameters](#adding-a-comment-on-request-parameters), and [within the request configuration](#adding-an-inline-comment) (request body, pre-request script, and test script).

 #### Adding a comment on a request

 1. Navigate to the request you want to leave a comment on.
-2. Switch to the **Comment** mode at the top-right of the window.
+2. Switch to **Comment** mode at the top-right of the window.
 3. Write your comment, then click **Add Comment**.

 ![Add comment on collection](https://assets.postman.com/postman-docs/collab-add-comment-collection.gif)

 #### Adding a comment on request parameters

-You can leave comments on request parameters (query parameters, path parameters, headers, request body of type form-data, and x-www-form-urlencoded).
+You can leave comments on request parameters (query parameters, path parameters, headers, request bodies of type form-data, and x-www-form-urlencoded).

 > You can only add comments on saved requests.

 1. Open the request you'd like to comment on.
-2. Switch to the **Comment** mode at the top-right of the window.
+2. Switch to **Comment** mode at the top-right of the window.
 3. Click on the key, value, or description.
 4. Enter your comment, then click **Add Comment**